WojciechMatuszewski/cloudflare-mcp-server-client-example/README.md

 - The `callPrompt` RPC that the `client` has is [_stringly-typed_](https://www.hanselman.com/blog/stringly-typed-vs-strongly-typed).

   - I wonder if I can improve the types there somehow?

+- When working on the UI, I remembered an old technique for chat windows: making sure the scroll stays at the bottom when new message is added.

+  - This works by **using `column-reverse` flexbox layout on the container, and then `.toReverse` on the items**.

+    - Now the browsers default scroll position becomes "the bottom".
+Since you reversed the children, they appear in regular top-to-bottom fashion.

+    - This approach is **not without it's drawbacks**.

+      - Keyboard navigation now works in reverse order unless you play around with `tabIndex`.

+      - The CSS styling that you have on the list and items might need to change since "top" and "bottom" directions are inverted.